Can You Sell PLR on Etsy? Ultimate Guide

 Basically, they are the same!
 They are both supposed to be done-for-you products for you to take and make your own.
 The difference typically is that PLR products can allow you to sell the products as-is, although some may want you to make edits as well.
 Typically commercial use templates require you to make those changes and they aren’t an option.

 They really are the same, but it’s more about the terms of how to use them.
 So if you’ve been wondering how these two are related and the difference between the two, then this is it!
-And that leads us into the next important aspect of buying these products and how they can be used on Etsy.
+And that leads us to the next important aspect of buying these products and how they can be used on Etsy.

 Look at the Terms of the PLR Products

 The most important thing about these PLR products for your Etsy shop is paying attention to the terms and really making sure you understand what they are requiring of you.
 You need to be sure you are using the product in the right way and are not going against these specific terms.

-When you are buying PLR content or commercial use product, you need to look for the rights and read the terms of the license.
+When you are buying PLR content or commercial use products, you need to look for the rights and read the terms of the license.
 Most sellers are very clear with their terms and make them easy to find, so it shouldn’t be hard to miss!
 But, be sure that if you do have any specific questions on the product’s terms, be sure to reach out to the seller and ask!

 Sometimes sellers do not allow resale of the templates to other entrepreneurs to be used as PLR.
 This means you can’t sell their PLR as a product that directly competes with it, but you can create an end product for a customer.
 So it’s important to be sure to look into these terms and take the time to understand before simply purchasing and using the product.